 Working memory

-40Three widely used measures of working memory were administered via a tablet: Forward Digit Recall (FDR), Backwards Digit Recall (BDR), and Corsi .
+Specific details on the measurements of working memory can be found in Hill et al. (2021) (40), and the key details are briefly described here.
+Three widely used measures of working memory were administered via a tablet: Forward Digit Recall (FDR), Backwards Digit Recall (BDR), and Corsi (5,41).
+The FDR and Corsi tasks are tasks that primarily measure storage (verbal and visuospatial, respectively), and the BDR is a task that measures the processing of stored information.
 In FDR, children were presented with a sequence of digits (via headphones) and asked to recall the sequence in order.
+The tasks progressed from sequence length three to six, with four trials for each sequence length, with a total of 16 trials.
 BDR was similar to FDR, but children were asked to recall the digits in reverse order.
+As this task is more difficult than FDR, the sequence length started at two digits and increased to sequence length five, with a total of 16 trials.
 In the Corsi spatial task, children were presented with nine randomly arranged squares on the screen and had to recall spatial sequences in the order that they were highlighted.
+Sequence length increased from three to six squares, with again total of 16 trials.
 Responses in all tasks were made via touchscreen.
 Scores were recorded as percentage correct.
+These measurement methods had been previously trialled and used with children in primary schools in a number of studies (e.g. 42,43)

 Age